bravoserver/bravo/README.rst

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The NBT handling code (bravo/nbt.py) is from Thomas Woolford's fantastic NBT library, located at http://github.com/twoolie/NBT, and is used here under the terms of the MIT/X11 license.